 When you finish bleeding the ABS module and the whole brake circuit, you must ensure everything is in place, and there is no leak.
 Ask the helper to continuously press the brake pedal to detect if there’s anything wrong.

-This is the most simplified guide on how to bleed abs module without a scan tool you’ll find anyway.
+This is the most simplified guide on how to bleed the ABS module without a scan tool you’ll find anyway.
 It’s easy and safe.
-If you don’t trust your gut or don’t know the working principle of your brake system, contact a professional mechanic to bleed the ABS module.
+But if you don’t trust your gut or don’t know the working principle of your brake system, contact a professional mechanic.

 Read More: